PHOTOSPHERE

 PHOTOSOPHY

-a world in black and white
+A world in black and white

 My very first photo was a color one.
 Color photos are the closest to how we see the world and experience it as real.
 It wasn't until I started shooting in black and white that I discovered I could leave that true-to-life representation.